-- Explore and define your own distinct creative approach to music production.
+- Exploring and defining your own distinct creative approach to music production.

-- Manage your own creative projects from concept to realisation.
+- Managing your own creative projects from concept to realisation.

-- Discover creative strategies for starting, developing and completing musical pieces.
+- Discovering creative strategies for starting, developing and completing musical pieces.

-- Become proficient in providing creative input to someone else’s track, song, album, composition for film, etc.
+- Becoming proficient in providing creative input to someone else’s track, song, album, composition for film, etc.

-- Use your sound engineering and audio production expertise to lead studio recordings.
+- Using your sound engineering and audio production expertise to lead studio recordings.

-- Develop new and innovative music production and recording methodologies.
+- Developing new and innovative music production and recording methodologies.

-- Appreciate and assimilate music production techniques from the last 75 years.
+- Appreciating and assimilating music production techniques from the last 75 years.

 The third year focuses on the production of a final major project, in which you will design and set out your own brief in collaboration with an advisor.
 This high-level project should demonstrate all prior learning and provide a launch into industry or further study.